PreciselyData/Private-Spatial-APIs/docs/guides/eks/QuickStartEKS.md

 <img src="../../../images/security-flow.png"  width="686" height="783">

 Keycloak should have KC_HTTP_RELATIVE_PATH and KC_HOSTNAME_PATH set to ‘/auth’.
-Spatial Analytics is compatible with Keycloak version 18.0.0 ~ 24.0.1.
+Private Spatial APIs is compatible with Keycloak version 18.0.0 ~ 24.0.1.
 For a production deployment, a multi-node Keycloak cluster is recommended.
 Here is a link to [Keycloak Install](https://www.keycloak.org/operator/installation), [Keycloak User Guides](https://www.keycloak.org/guides)

 If you have a Keycloak instance that can be accessed from inside the Kubernetes cluster, then collect the issuer url for further service config.